Faari · Farmer Coordination Platform · Côte d'Ivoire

 J-PAL · Abdul Latif Jameel Poverty Action Lab, MIT

 J-PAL's policy insight synthesises findings from multiple randomised controlled trials on agricultural extension and training across Sub-Saharan Africa.
-The evidence shows that structured training programmes increase farmers' adoption of improved agronomic practices, and that combining training with digital coordination tools amplifies on-farm impact.
-The critical variable is consistent application.
-That is precisely what Faari coordinates.
+The evidence consistently shows that combining structured training with real-time digital coordination tools amplifies adoption of improved practices at the farm level.
+Coordination is not a nice-to-have layer on top of training.
+It is what makes the training investment defensible.